 The MOW Supervisor or a designated employee will lock out/tag out all sources of high-voltage power that are being de-energized to enable personnel to work within the restricted area safely.
-The Red Tag form must be completed at this time.
+The Removal of Traction Power form must be completed at this time.